webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Is-Licensed-to-Carry.md

 ---
 aliases:
-- "Is Licensed to Carry"
+  - Is Licensed to Carry
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Striker-Combat
+title: Is Licensed to Carry
+collection: Foci
+kind: Compendium
 ---
 ## Is Licensed to Carry
 You carry a gun and you know how to use it in a fight.